 Most influencers are most active on their social media channels.
 But some of them also have their own websites which they update frequently.

-Sponsored posts are one way to leverage their website’s audience.
+Sponsored content is one way to leverage their website’s audience.
 It’s a commonly used strategy across different industries.

 You just need to discuss the kind of blog posts that you want to write.
 For fashion brands, articles curating the latest trends with a brand’s new clothing line work well.